De La Cruz single, Luzardo's 10 Ks lift Marlins over Twins

 Minnesota's Willi Castro and Segura were also caught stealing second.
 Michael Taylor successfully stole second in the sixth inning.

-Soler had a solo homer to right-center off starter Pablo López in the first to give Miami a 1-0 lead.
+Soler had a solo homer to right-center off López in the first to give Miami a 1-0 lead.

 López struck out eight, walked one and limited the Marlins to three hits in seven innings.